minprog/exercises/writing/functions/index.md

 ## Getting started

-Create a new file called `functions.c` in the directory `exercises`.
+Create a new file called `functions.c`.

 Copy the following code into the file: